Hong Kong police fire tear gas after storming shopping mall

 After 20 minutes, he managed to walk away, dazed and bleeding from the forehead.
 Protesters also smashed video cameras and ticket booths in the station.

-Some started to trash fittings at the entrance of the mall and at the station which leads into it.
-The protesters spilled outside where they set fire to barricades made of cardboard, broken palm trees and other debris.
+Some started to trash fittings at the entrance of the mall.
+The protesters then spilled outside where they set fire to barricades made of cardboard, broken palm trees and other debris.

 Police fired tear gas after coming under attack from bricks dug up from pathways.